 I started at the BBC in 2005, and CLS the year before, but have been composing and writing virtually my whole life, which started in 1966.

-This is mainly a site to access my unpublished music, so please don any Browsing Hat you may have, and click away.
-All pieces are described in The Shop itself, and are available either as pdfs or more attractively-packaged publications.
+This is mainly a site to access my unpublished music, so please don any Browsing Hat you may have, and have a look around; there’s a trove of unseen stuff here.
+It’s also mostly unheard, but we can fix that by visiting the Virtual Venue, the funnest page on the site.
+All pieces are described in The Shop, and are available either as pdfs or more attractively-packaged publications.

 Above is a picture taken on a boat on Lake Geneva, at Montreux.
 Behind me is the casino, which burnt down in 1971, and consequently inspired the famous Deep Purple song ‘Smoke on the Water’.
 That’s why we took this photo.